PandaWood/ExceptionReporter.NET/README.md

 ![](images/er-user-input.png)

-In this example, there are no images on the buttons, the window title is customised and an extra Tab (_Contact_) is visible - see the wiki page on [Configuration Options](https://github.com/PandaWood/Exception-Reporter/wiki/Configuration-Options) for more info
+In this example, there are no images on the buttons, the window title is customised and an extra Tab (_Contact_) is visible

 ![](images/er-exceptions-tab.png)